Renault FT: France

 About half of all FTs were manufactured in Renault's factory at Boulogne-Billancourt near Paris, with the remainder subcontracted to other companies.
 Of the original order for 3,530, Renault accounted for 1,850 (52%), Berliet 800 (23%), SOMUA (a subsidiary of Schneider & Cie) 600 (17%), and Delaunay-Belleville 280 (8%).
 When the order was increased to 7,820 in 1918, production was distributed in roughly the same proportion.
 Louis Renault agreed to waive royalties for all French manufacturers of the FT.

 United States

-When the US entered the war in April 1917, its army was short of heavy matériel, and had no tanks at all.
+When the US entered the war in April 1917, its army was short of heavy materiel and had no tanks at all.
 Because of the wartime demands on French industry, it was decided that the quickest way to supply the American forces with sufficient armour was to manufacture the FT in the US.
-A requirement of 4,400 of a modified version, the M1917, was decided on, with delivery expected to begin in April, 1918.
+A requirement of 4,400 of a modified version, the M1917, was decided on, with delivery expected to begin in April 1918.
 By June 1918, US manufacturers had failed to produce any, and delivery dates were put back until September.
 France therefore agreed to lend 144 FTs, enough to equip two battalions.
 No M1917s reached the American Expeditionary Forces (AEF) until the war was over.